The Mrksich Group

 Group Meetings

 Group meetings are held in Tech B484.
-We invite first-year graduate students to attend group meetings.
+We invite first-year graduate students to attend group meetings to learn more about our lab.
 Please email mrksich-ofc@northwestern.edu with any questions.

 Subgroup Meetings